pingcap/docs/tidb-cloud/tidb-cloud-release-notes.md

 **Console changes**

-- Introduce the **Events** page for [Dedicated Tier](/tidb-cloud/select-cluster-tier.md#tidb-dedicated) clusters, which provides the records of main changes to your cluster.
+- Introduce the **Events** page for [TiDB Dedicated](/tidb-cloud/select-cluster-tier.md#tidb-dedicated) clusters, which provides the records of main changes to your cluster.

     On this page, you can view the event history for the last 7 days and track important details such as the trigger time and the user who initiated an action.
 For example, you can view events such as when a cluster was paused or who modified the cluster size.

     For more information, see [TiDB Cloud cluster events](/tidb-cloud/tidb-cloud-events.md).

-- Add the **Database Status** tab to the **Monitoring** page for [Serverless Tier](/tidb-cloud/select-cluster-tier.md#tidb-serverless-beta) clusters, which displays the following database-level metrics:
+- Add the **Database Status** tab to the **Monitoring** page for [TiDB Serverless](/tidb-cloud/select-cluster-tier.md#tidb-serverless-beta) clusters, which displays the following database-level metrics:

     - QPS Per DB
     - Average Query Duration Per DB